ryan-roemer/sphinx-bootstrap-theme/_sources/README.txt

 including all of the various Bootswatch_ themes and actually making them available online.

+**Development Note**: The themes use an http/https-agnostic `//` URL preface, meaning that they **will** work for real http and https serving, but **will not** work for `file://` based-URL references.
+This means that in development, you need to statically serve your documentation HTML, and not just click an HTML file "open" on your machine.
+For the demo repository, we use a `demo_server` task that does just this -- see "fabfile.py" for more details.

 Extending "layout.html"
 -----------------------
 As a more "hands on" approach to customization, you can override any template